reginax/deployandrelease/README.md

 for Solr4:

-* installSolr.sh -- fetch solr4 tarball and deploys it
+* installSolr.sh -- fetch solr4 tarball and deploys it NB: THIS SCRIPT IS REFERENCE ONLY!
+IT DEPLOYS A SINGLE CORE!
-* installsolrpy.sh -- tried to install the solrpy module so Python can talk to Solr
+* installsolrpy.sh -- tries to install the solrpy module so Python can talk to Solr.
+ONLY NEEDED FOR UCB REDHAT!
 * installDatasource.sh -- NOT EXECUTABLE: example commands for installing a single core datasource
 * configureMultiCoreSolr.sh -- installs and configures the "standard" multicore configuration